braxtonb/contacts/README.md

 Modify the `config/database.php` and `.env` file to reflect your MySQL database setup

-Run `php artisan migrate` to instantiate tables in your MySQL DB
+Run `php artisan migrate` to instantiate tables in your MySQL database